International Center for Ethics in the Sciences and Humanities (IZEW)

 Ethical and societal aspects of autonomous robotics (EGAR)

-• We analyse fundamental ethical and social issues that arise when robots intervene in social structures.
-The research questions are derived from the key issues of autonomy & responsibility, privacy & informed consent and transparency & fairness.
+• We analysed fundamental ethical and social issues that arise when robots intervene in social structures.
+The research questions were derived from the key issues of autonomy and responsibility, privacy and informed consent, and transparency and fairness.

-• We conduct empirical qualitative field research and participant observation in the involved research projects to investigate which practices shape design and development in robotics.
-We use an ‘embedded ethics’ approach in which we are temporarily involved in the projects and are part of the development process.
+• We conducted empirical qualitative field research in the involved research projects to investigate which practices shape design and development in robotics.
+We used an ‘embedded ethics’ approach in which we are temporarily working directly in the projects and are part of the development process.

-• We synthesise these insights into mitigation strategies tailored to the various projects in the ‘Autonomous Robotics’ research programme and make suggestions on how to deal with ethical, societal and legal challenges.
-In order to facilitate discussion of these findings, we offer regular workshops in order to facilitate broader discussion of these findings.
+• We synthesised these insights into mitigation strategies tailored to the projects in the ‘Autonomous Robotics’ research programme and made suggestions on how to deal with ethical, societal and legal challenges.
+EGAR offered regular workshops to facilitate discussions of these challenges.

-• We research and do Science communication.
-We cooperate with technology museums to help the public experience robots and integrate ethical and societal perspectives.
-In addition, EGAR investigates which ethical issues arise in science communication - i.e. how robots are communicated to the public, to what extent issues such as responsible research and ethics are conveyed and what effects this has on robotics research and development.
+• In order to facilitate the public's understanding of robots and to incorporate ethical and societal perspectives, EGAR collaborated with the TECHNOSEUM Mannheim.
+In addition, EGAR investigated which ethical issues arise in science communication - i.e. how robots are communicated to the public, to what extent issues such as responsible research and ethics are conveyed and what effects this has on robotics research and development.

 Highlights from the project